remotesynth/enterprise-auth-docs/oauth2.md

 ## Example - Azure Active Directory

 While general field descriptions can be useful, it can be really helpful to see what this looks like in a real-world scenario.
+Microsoft offers a number of cloud services under the [Azure](https://azure.microsoft.com/en-us/) umbrella.
+On of these services is an Active Directory service called Azure Active Directory that functions similarly to the Windows Active Directory that many enterprises use.
 In this example, we'll set up Azure Active Directory and fill out the form with the values required to connect it within the Enterprise Authentication form in NativeScript Sidekick.

 ### Setting Up Azure AD

 The following steps will walk you through creating a new Azure Active Directory from scratch.
-If you already have Azure AD set up, simply skip the first step.
+If you already have Azure AD set up, simply skip step 1 below and complete steps 2 through 8.

 1. From within the [Azure portal](https://portal.azure.com), click on Azure Active Directory or click on +New and search for Azure Active Directory.